It’s common knowledge that everything is bigger in Texas – the same goes for its flea markets and antique fairs.

 More than 100,000 people assemble in rural Texas twice a year for Texas Antique Weekend.
 This vintage bonanza lasts for three weeks and showcases collectibles, decor and antiques in barns, under tents and in fields.

 This mammoth event regroups dozens of antique and vintage shows around the areas of Round Top and Warrenton.
 Texas Antique Weekend spans over 30 acres in Carmine, Burton, Oldenburg, Shelby, Fayetteville and points in between.
+This huge flea market in Round Top is a must-do, at least once in a lifetime!

 Texas Antique Weekend has absolutely everything you could possibly need.
 If you are heading to this shopping dreamland, remember that there is no such thing as just a casual visit.